-How To Know if Your Security Camera’s Been Hacked
+How To Know If Your Security Camera Has Been Hacked

 In all honesty, it is very hard to know if or when your home security camera has been hacked.
-Though, one sure sign of knowing how is when your security camera’s experience a slow or downgraded performance.
+That said, one sure sign is when your security cameras exhibit slower or downgraded performance.

 When your connected home security camera has been hacked, the device’s CPU cycles work very hard, which ultimately interferes with the camera’s regular functionality.